tushar239/MyJavaProject/src/main/java/java5/readme_java5.txt

     }

+    class Foo<T> { // super cannot be used as type parameter, but it can be used as type argument.

+    }
-    class Foo<T super Integer> { // it means Integer or its super types (Number, Object) are allowed to pass as type arguments.
+    class Boo<T extends Foo<? super Integer>> { // 'super' used as type parameter.
+It means Integer or its super types (Number, Object) are allowed to pass as type arguments.
     }